peterlaursen/abf/products/README.txt

 x - Resume playback from the last position
 < - The less than character lowers the volume.
+> - The greater than character raises the volume.
++ - This increases the playback gain.
+Sometimes, audio books are very low and this means you may have difficulty hearing it.
+- (minus) - Lower playback gain.
-> - The greater than character raises the volume. a - Add a book to the playlist. r - Remove the currently playing book from the playlist. q - Quit the player and save the current position.
+a - Add a book to the playlist. r - Remove the currently playing book from the playlist. q - Quit the player and save the current position.